peptidesinstitute.org

 What is Melanotan 2?

 Melanotan 2 (MT-2) is a synthetic analogue of alpha-melanocyte-stimulating hormone (alpha-MSH), a naturally occurring peptide that regulates skin pigmentation and other physiological processes.
-Developed originally at the University of Arizona in the 1980s as a potential tool for studying melanogenesis, MT-2 was designed to be a more potent and metabolically stable version of alpha-MSH.
+Developed originally at the University of Arizona in the 1980s as a potential tool for studying melanogenesis [1], MT-2 was designed to be a more potent and metabolically stable version of alpha-MSH.
 Researchers hoped the compound could reduce UV exposure required for tanning, thereby lowering skin cancer risk associated with sun-seeking behavior.

-MT-2 acts as a non-selective agonist at multiple melanocortin receptors: MC1R, MC3R, MC4R, and MC5R.
+MT-2 acts as a non-selective agonist at multiple melanocortin receptor [1]s: MC1R, MC3R, MC4R, and MC5R.
 Activation of MC1R on melanocytes triggers the upregulation of eumelanin production, the dark brown-black pigment responsible for skin darkening.
 Because MT-2 binds all four receptor subtypes rather than selectively targeting MC1R, it produces a range of effects beyond pigmentation, including spontaneous erections (via MC4R in the central nervous system), appetite suppression (MC3R and MC4R), and changes in sebaceous gland activity (MC5R).

 Early phase I clinical trials demonstrated statistically significant increases in skin reflectance and visual pigmentation scores in subjects receiving subcutaneous MT-2 injections.
 In one landmark trial published in JAMA Dermatology, subjects experienced measurable tanning after only five low doses administered every other day.
 The same study documented that 8 of 10 male subjects developed clinically significant penile erections after administration, an unexpected finding that eventually led researchers to develop PT-141 (bremelanotide) as a targeted sexual dysfunction treatment.
 Despite promising early data, MT-2 has never completed the full FDA approval process for any indication, and it remains unapproved for human therapeutic use in the United States, European Union, and most other jurisdictions.